surister/cratedb-guide/docs/admin/performance/sharding.rst

 ..
 CAUTION::

-   If you are using `partitioned tables`_, note that each partition is clustered into as many shards as you configure for the table.
+   If you are using :ref:`partitioned tables <crate-reference:partitioned-tables>`, note that each partition is clustered into as many shards as you configure for the table.

    For example, a table with four shards and two partitions will have eight